polkadot-js/docs/docs/derives/derives.md

  });
  ```
 ### [subscribeFinalizedHeads](#subscribeFinalizedHeads)
 An observable of the finalized block headers.
 Unlike the base chain.subscribeFinalizedHeads this does not skip any headers.
-Since finalization may skip specific blocks (finalization happens in terms of chains), this version of the derive tracks missing headers (since last retrieved) and provides them to the caller
+Since finalization may skip specific blocks (finalization happens in terms of chains), this version of the derive tracks missing headers (since last retrieved) and provides them to the caller.
 - **interface**: `api.derive.chain.subscribeFinalizedHeads`
 - **example**:
  ```javascript